Crio-Bytes/IBD-2022-Master-Repository/Introduction to Long Polling/README.md

 ## What is Long Polling?

-Long Polling is a technique that allows real-time communication between a client and server without overhead of creating new connection for every message.
+Long Polling is a technique that allows real-time communication between a client and server without the overhead of creating a new connection for every message.

-In Long Polling client sends request to the server and then waits for a response from the server.
+In Long Polling client sends a request to the server and then waits for a response from the server.
 If the server does not have any new information to send back to the client, it will keep the request open for a specified amount of time, known as **long poll timeout**.
 So the connection is not closed by the server until it has new information available or if the long poll timeout threshold is reached.

 ## How is Long Polling different from Polling?

-The basic idea of Polling is that client sends request repetadly to the server at regular intervals to check for new data.
-So server has to constantly process and respond to the requests, even when no new data is available.
+The basic idea of Polling is that client sends requests repeatedly to the server at regular intervals to check for new data.
+So the server has to constantly process and respond to the requests, even when no new data is available.

 ![polling](/Introduction%20to%20Long%20Polling/Images/polling.png)